Top of the Verse magazine, Spring 2950 edition

 Nyx I looms as a foreboding harbinger of change.

-The Achilles was an ancient RSI Perseus, a relic of a bygone era of naval warfare, yet it, as they say, punched vastly above its weight class.
+The Achilles was an ancient RSI Perseus, a relic of a bygone era of naval warfare.
+Old and outdated.
+Yet, as they say, it punched vastly above its weight class.
 Now, in late 2955, RSI has brought the legend back to the assembly line.
 The question on every fleet commander's mind is simple: Does the modern Perseus live up to the ghost of the Achilles?

 The first thing you notice when approaching the Perseus on the pad is that it lacks the elegance of the Polaris or the sprawling utility of the Carrack.

-It is a brick.
-A dense, angry brick designed for one purpose: violence.
+It is a blade.
+A humonguous, dense, angry blade designed for one purpose: violence.

 Its silhouette is dominated by the two massive turrets (one dorsal, one ventral) that house the ship's primary argument, the Size 8 ballistic cannons.
 They are "Sub-Cap Slayers," designed to crack the hulls of Hammerheads and Nautiluses like walnuts.